mmabry/Brassicales_RepetitiveElements/README.md

 }
 close IN;
 ```
-#### Transposome run information included in Appendix3 was extracted using a series of commands
+#### Transposome run information included in Appendix3 of the manuscript was extracted using a series of commands
 ```bash
 for f in *_COV55; do grep "Total sequences:" $f/*random.fa.log > $f.total.txt; done
 for f in *_COV55; do grep "sequences clustered:" $f/*random.fa.log > $f.cluster.txt; done